 A written reminder is a formal conversation between a supervisor and employee about a continued or serious performance problem.
-The conversation is followed by the supervisor's written letter to the employee summarizing the conversation and the employee's commitment to change their behavior.
-It. is the second step of the Positive Discipline System.
+The conversation is followed by the supervisor's written letter to the employee summarizing the conversation and the employee's commitment to change his/her behavior.
+It is the second step of the Positive Discipline System.